On this page

 Processes are in place at Tasmanian airports and seaports to protect the health and safety of visitors and the community.
 Travellers are asked to be patient as border staff work to ensure their entry to Tasmania is as efficient as possible.

-On entry to Tasmania, travellers are offered health screening, which involves answering COVID-19 symptom questions and having a temperature check.
-Biosecurity officers also verify that travellers have not spent time in a medium or high-risk area.
+On entry to Tasmania, travellers will have their temperature checked.
+Biosecurity officers also scan each person’s Tas e-Travel or G2G PASS QR codes and verify that travellers have not spent time in a medium or high-risk area, and are not required to be in isolation interstate.
+If a traveller has not completed the relevant forms, they will be required to do so on arrival.
 Travellers are encouraged to have a COVID-19 test if they have symptoms or their temperature reading is above the normal range.

 Travellers receive an SMS health check message during their stay in Tasmania.

 Travellers should contact the Public Health Hotline on 1800 671 738 for a free COVID-19 test if at any time while in Tasmania they develop:

 - fever (or signs of fever, including chills or night sweats)